rakhimov/scram/README.rst

 #. jemalloc

-If Python has not already been installed on the system, Python installation takes the form of:
+If Python has not yet been installed on the system, Python installation takes the form of:

 .. code-block:: bash